Raku/6.d-prep/TODO/FEATURES.md

 4 hours

-## Really implement hyper/race on Iterables

-Currently, .hyper and .race don't really work.
-Change that for 6.d, so people can use them.
-Add tests covering them.

-### Rationale

-People keep trying to use them and getting disappointed.
-"They're fine in 6.d" would be rather nice to be able to say.

-### Stakeholder

-Jonathan Worthington

-### Time Required to Implement

-1-2 weeks

 ## Make `start` blocks in sink context attach an error handler

 At the moment, any exceptions leaking out will be lost.
 For this particular case, determined